 The magic of these chocolate chunk walnut cookies is the combination of banana and fig puree.
 Honestly, it’s a miracle there was any fig puree left to make these cookies, because I can’t get enough of it.
 I’ve been eating it with cinnamon raisin peanut butter on bananas all week.
 The fig puree is very simple to make.
 I combine 10-12 dried figs (I used Calayma figs this time) and a 1/4 cup of hot water.
 Let the figs soak in the hot water for about an hour.
 Pour the figs and the water into the food processor (after removing the stems) and blitz until a puree has formed.
 Store in a airtight container for up to a week.
 This makes about a half cup of puree, plenty to make 2-3 batch of these cookies.

 I used chocolate chunks in these cookies instead of chips.
 Chunks are certainly the way to go – for some reason the chunks distribute the chocolate better in the cookie and there is hardly a bite without either chocolate or walnuts.
 Which is why I cannot get enough 🙂

 If you want to save some calories in these cookies, you can omit the walnuts or half the amount of chocolate chunks being used.
 But it’s the holidays so I’m not gonna judge if you sneak in even more chunks of chocolate goodness!

-- 2 scoops vanilla protein (I used SunWarrior)
+- 2 scoop vanilla vegan protein powder I used SunWarrior

 - 2 tbs. fig puree